DearHRS/PythonCPPConverter/README.md

 # PythonCPPConverter
-Attempt to make a to and fro convertor for Python and C++
+Attempt to make Python to C++

+so far it can read python file and create cpp file but no translation take place